AnnaVargova/AutomationShield_wiki/AeroShield.md

 # <a name="api"/>Application programming interface

 ## <a name="io"/>C/C++ API
-The basic application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
+The application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
 All functionality associated with the AeroShield is included in the `AeroShield.h` header, which contains the `AeroClass` class that is constructed by default as the `AeroShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

 The summary of basic functions and the illustration below should get you started quickly:
 * Output (Hall effect sensor): `AeroShield.getRawAngle();`